COVID-19 - Some Frequently Asked Questions

 Will you be open throughout this pandemic?

 Our new video consultation service is now live and the RCVS have temporarily relaxed the guidance on allowing vets to prescribe POM-V medications without always physically examining a pet - this will obviously be on a case-by-case basis and we may still need to see your pet.
-However, this service will allow you to discuss your concerns with a vet without leaving the safety of your home.
+However, this service will allow you to discuss your concerns with a vet without leaving the safety of your home and should be used for all non-emergency first line consultations.

 If my pet is due a repeat prescription check, what do I do?
 Will you give me a repeat prescription without seeing my pet in the current circumstances?